 They've been trying to get Cheney to resign.

-They've been trying to get Bush impeached.
+They've been trying to get Bush impeached, or they're planning to.

 They have suggested Condoleezza Rice is no good, that she needs to go.

-Nobody in this John Bolton wasn't any good.
+Nobody in this, John Bolton wasn't any good.

 It's incredible.